-When you buy a product from Compaq, the company issues you a license to use the product.
+When you buy a software product you are issued a license to use the product.
 The license is described by the PAK you receive.
-You must enter the license information on the PAK into the license database by using the lmf utility.
+You must enter the license information on the PAK into the license database by using the 1mf utility.
 This process is called registering a license.